-ART 210 Drawing II 3:3:0:0
+ART 210 Drawing II

-Expands on the basic concepts presented in Drawing I. Students will be introduced to more complex problems that focus on expressive development.
-Motivates students to a greater degree of personal involvement that requires more than prescribed results for problem solution.
+This course expands on the basic concepts presented in Drawing I. Students will be introduced to more complex problems that focus on expressive development.
+Students are motivated to create drawings that depict a process-oriented construction of a drawing that requires more than prescribed results for the solution of the drawing problem.
+Students explore and investivate contemporary approaches to drawing.

-ART 212 American Art 3:3:0:0
+ART 212 American Art